sassafrastech/redmine/README.md

 1. Restart the server for themes to be available

-For the Sassasfras theme specifically, the repo is [here](https://github.com/sassafrastech/redmine-circle-theme).
+For the Sassasfras theme specifically, docs are [here](https://github.com/sassafrastech/redmine-circle-theme).